 BY PEGI EYERS

-To use the much-appropriated phrase "we are the ones we have been waiting for" for the first time members of the colonial project in the Americas have kindled to the fact that we need to take responsibility for the toxic legacy of our white Ancestors.
+To use the much-appropriated phrase "we are the ones we have been waiting for," today as members of the colonial project in the Americas we are waking up to the fact that we need to take responsibility for the toxic legacy of our own Ancestors.
 We did not personally perform the work of racism, white supremacy, slavery and genocide that built the nation-states of Canada and the USA, but we have the opportunity right now to do the work of Sacred Activism and right these wrongs.
-For if not our generation - then who, and when?
+For if not our generation - who and when?

-Here in Canada, Sacred Activism is not a superficial undertaking when we consider the most marginalized among us, the First Nations and original peoples of this beautiful land.
+Here in Canada, Allyship and Solidarity are not superficial practices when we consider the most marginalized among us, the First Nations and original peoples of this beautiful land.
 Beyond the conventional definitions of “special interest group” or “multicultural mosaic” a wide diversity of First Nations have original bonds to the Earth that pre-date the arrival of our European ancestors by thousands of years.
 First Nations worldviews that revere and protect the Earth are still in place today, and by assisting them in their struggles for sovereignty, we are ensuring that precious watersheds, lands and ecosystems are protected for our entire Earth Community.

-- Sacred Activism in general starts with self-education on racism, white privilege, allyship and First Nations issues, mobilizing (which is showing up for rallies and actions), followed by long-term organizing in the community that can lead to successful coalitions.
+- Allyship and Solidarity in general starts with self-education on racism, white privilege, allyship and First Nations issues, mobilizing (which is showing up for rallies and actions), followed by long-term organizing in the community that can lead to successful coalitions.

 - Join your local activist community.
 Protests, marches, rallies, demonstrations, disruptions, civil disobedience, and all types of creative rebellion have the potential to create social change.
 Get to know the history and current challenges of the indigenous community closest to you, and take direction from that community as to what you can do as an Ally.